About Me

 My name is Jennifer Gingras.
 I was Jennifer Campanile for a while, but it didn’t fit me well.

 I started blogging using Blogspot in 2001 because it was more efficient than sending mass emails to friends.
 I eventually deleted that blog during one of those times when you shouldn’t make snap decisions.
 Whoopsie.
 (Seriously?
 I still have journals from the first grade.
 I can’t believe I threw away that much writing.)
-(First-grade me hated pancakes.)

 Welcome!
 Please use your inside voice.